Myodochini

 Myodochini is a tribe of dirt-colored seed bugs in the family Rhyparochromidae.
 There are more than 80 genera and 370 described species in Myodochini.

+Ecology

+Bugs in this tribe are generally found on the ground or in litter underneath plants.
+Some species climb vegetation when mature seeds are available.
+Other species live above ground on weedy vegetation.

 Genera

 These 88 genera belong to the tribe Myodochini: